cividi/whitepaper/README.md

 _Image from [Data Factory & DataFlows Introduction](http://okfnlabs.org/blog/2018/08/29/data-factory-data-flows-introduction.html) by Adam Kariv_

-### Identity 🔑
+### Identity

-We are planning to implement an enterprise-grade platform for modern identity into the platforms we are building, featuring Single Sign On for users of established identity services - or the customers, partners and employees on site deployments, centralized feature management, breached passwords detection, easy to use use tools to manage users, multifactor and passwordless authentication, and machine-to-machine security models for communication between APIs and other trusted services.
+We are planning to implement an enterprise-grade platform for modern identity into the platforms we are building, featuring Single Sign On for users of established identity services - or the customers, partners and employees, on-site deployments, centralized feature management, breached passwords detection, easy to use use tools to manage users, multifactor and passwordless authentication, and machine-to-machine security models for communication between APIs and other trusted services.

 Furthermore, as the goal of our project is to understand the city, and for the city to understand itself, a key element in our identity concept is that the city is serving its citizens, and identity is becoming an essential part of the digital infrastructure of a city.
 Indeed, many civic tech projects rely on identity services provided (or, at least, secured or endorsed) by governments.
 We are tracking developments in this area, potentially to allow seamless participation for first generation 'digital citizens' on platforms such as [SwissID](https://www.swissid.ch/).